 The OUPS ED209 Revision Weekend offers you extensive coverage of everything you need to prepare you for your ED209 exam, covering all likely exam chapters plus advice on 'how to revise' and exam techniques, including how to approach exam questions.
 It will also help you to see how the course fits together and how some of the chapters link together, allowing you to construct informed and intelligent answers to the exam questions.
 The sessions will give you the confidence and the motivation to take on your own revision and go into the exam room well prepared.
 Many students have said that attending the weekend has improved their exam grades.

 The OUPS Revision Weekend represents excellent value for money.
 The accommodation is in management conference facilities with ensuite bedrooms.
 The cost for the whole weekend is £290 for OUPS members or £310 for non members and this is inclusive of all meals, including Friday night and Saturday night dinner.
 There are no extra costs involved (except for drinks at the bar!).
 As well as your room and all meals this includes refreshments at break times, extensive handouts which are only available to attendees, revision of all relevant chapters, advice on revision techniques and taking the exam, welcome drink on Friday night, Social event on Saturday night and an opportunity for one-to-one sessions.
-Non residential places are available for a reduced price, all meals are still included.
+Non residential places are available for a reduction of £50, all meals are still included.
 A limited number of funded places are available.
 Completed application forms for funded places should be returned to the OUPS Business Administrator by the 1st March.

 The programme will consist of 8 sessions, with 2 sessions on the main three books and the opportunity to attend sessions on 2 of the seen question topics.
 There will also be a Saturday evening talk on ‘How to pass the Exam’.